raajthakur1/Thakur-Raaj-Portfolio/docs/index.md

 The goal of this portfolio is to:

 - Document my assignments and projects for this course
-- Provide resources and information to future AP Networking students
 - Share my progress with the community

 ## Courses